 People don’t like to talk about constipation openly, which is really wrong.
 When you know you are constipated, you must consult your doctor in order to rule out possible serious problems.

 If constipation is not treated on time, it can aggravate other digestive issues like straining during bowel movement, fissures, and even hemorrhoids. (swollen veins in the bowel).

 Generally, constipation lasts for a short time and is not dangerous.
 You can take few steps to get relief from constipation:

 - Increase your liquid intake.
 Drink 6 to 8 glasses of water in a day.

 - Have two full glasses of water when you wake up in the morning.

 - Incorporate a few exercises to get relief from constipation.

 - Visit the restroom as soon as you feel the urge to go.

 However, if you are experiencing abdominal pain, swelling in or around the anus, hard stools, blood in stool, even with high fiber intake and regular exercise, you must visit the doctor.

-Any opinion expressed in this blog is my personal opinion and not the opinion of Abbott India Limited.
-Abbott India Limited does not assume any liability for the content of the blog.
+Any opinion expressed in this blog is my personal opinion and not the opinion of any brand or company.
 The blog post is not meant to be a replacement for a doctor consultation, nor is it a medical recommendation or prescription of treatment for people having constipation problems.
 Any reader of this blog suffering from constipation problems should specifically consult his/her doctor for treatment and follow the suggested course of treatment.